-General fund operations of Indiana school corporations rely almost entirely on state tuition support, determined on a per-pupil basis.
-Consequently, under the current formula, enrollment trends and the amount of aid the state appropriates are the key drivers of general fund revenue.
-Other core operating services such as transportation, bus replacement, and capital are accounted for in separate funds outside of the general fund.
-These funds are supported by local property taxes, which may be affected by circuit breaker tax caps.
-Student enrollment has declined moderately in recent years, decreasing by 4.9% since 2015 to 1,522 students for the 2018-2019 school year.
-The school corporation attributes enrollment declines in part to an overall declining population and graduating larger than incoming classes.
-Additionally, the school corporation's enrollment fluctuates as a result of a significant migrant population, with higher number of students attending during better growing seasons.
-Overall enrollment decreases have moderated in recent years and management expects slight declines to continue for the next several years, which we view as likely.
-State aid accounted for 98.5% of general fund revenue in 2017.
+General fund operations of Indiana school corporations rely almost entirely on state tuition support, which is determined on a per-pupil basis.
+As a result, operating revenue is very sensitive to enrollment fluctuations.
+Student enrollment has grown in recent years, increasing by 9.9% since 2015 to 1,222 students for the 2017-2018 school year.
+The school corporation attributes enrollment increases in part to an increasing number of students attending the school corporation from outside school districts.
+The school corporation is a net gainer from open enrollment, gaining approximately 345 more students than it lost in the current year.
+Enrollment increases have moderated in recent years and management expects relatively stable enrollment figures for the next several years, which we view as likely.
+State aid accounted for 98.4% of general fund revenue in 2017.

-The corporation's available cash reserve of \$3.7 million (which consists of the combined general and rainy day funds) is strong on a cash basis of accounting in our view, at 34% of general fund expenditures at calendar year-end (Dec.
+The corporation's available cash reserve of \$1.27 million (which consists of the combined general and rainy day funds) is strong on a cash basis of accounting in our view, at 18.2% of general fund expenditures at calendar year-end (Dec.
 31) 2017.
-Of that amount, \$2.7 million (25% of expenditures) is in the general fund, and \$933,000 (8.6% of expenditures) is in the rainy day fund.
-The corporation reported a deficit operating result of 3.7% of expenditures in 2017.
+Of that amount, \$1.17 million (16.8% of expenditures) is in the general fund, and \$100,000 (1.4% of expenditures) is in the rainy day fund.
+The corporation reported a surplus operating result of 4.6% of expenditures in 2017.